NTNU-VM/NaTron/README.md

 <h1>NaTron</h1>

+Please visit https://github.com/NTNU-VM/NaTron/wiki for a comprehensive description of both database and application.

 NaTron is a web driven geo-database application holding and managing ecological data collection for the Natural History museum of Trondheim at NTNU-VM. https://natron.vm.ntnu.no/datacollection/.

 <h2>Plattform and program installation</h2>